Coronavirus: Questions and Answers about Holidays in Graubünden

 - been vaccinated against Covid-19,

-- tested negative for coronavirus, or
+- tested negative for the coronavirus, or

-- has recovered from the coronavirus
+- have recovered from the coronavirus

 What Should Be Noted when Arriving from Abroad?

 Mandatory forms and tests for all those entering the country